My Health and Ayurveda

 The Sanskrit word Ayur means Life, and Ved means 'understanding.'

-Ayurveda is the instruction manual on how to have more vitality - and part of these instructions teach how to breath naturally.
+Ayurveda is the instruction manual on how to increase vitality - and part of these instructions shows us how to breathe naturally.

-THE APPROACH TO AYURVEDA ON THIS WEBSITE DIFFERS FROM TRADITIONAL AYURVEDA IN TWO VERY IMPORTANT WAYS.
-THE SECOND WAY IS TO CLEAR THE MERIDIANS AND CONNECTIVE JUNCTIONS
+THE APPROACH TO AYURVEDA FOUND ON THIS WEBSITE DIFFERS FROM TRADITIONAL AYURVEDA IN TWO VERY IMPORTANT WAYS.
+FIRST, NATURAL BREATHING COMES BEFORE ANYTHING ELSE.
+AND SECOND, THE MERIDIANS AND CONNECTIVE JUNCTIONS NEED TO BE CLEAR.
+Without this - good luck.

-If any of your Connective Junctions are blocked, efforts to increase vitality will be blocked.
+If breathing is not natural, and/or Connective Junctions are blocked, efforts to increase vitality will be diminished.

-For example, Sleep: There are thousands of recommendations to promote better sleep - good ones, both from Ayurveda and elsewhere, but a first approach to better sleep is to deal with the applicable Meridians and Connective Juncions.
-(Nine Connective Junctions need to be attended to for better sleep.)
+For example, Sleep: There are thousands of recommendations to promote better sleep - good ones, both from Ayurveda and elsewhere - but a first approach to better sleep is to breathe naturally while awaiting sleep, and to have attended to the applicable Meridians and nine Connective Juncions related to sleep.

-Or Constipation, another area where thousands of effective approaches are available, but If the Meridians and/or Connective Junctions are not clear solving this issue is difficult.
-(There are eight Connective Junctions for this.)
+Another area where thousands of effective approaches are available is constipation.
+If the Meridians and/or the eight related Connective Junctions are unclear, then resolving this issue becomes difficult.

-Or Memory Problems is another example.
-(There are six Connective Junctions to improve memory.)
+Memory is another example.
+(There are six Connective Junctions for improving memory.)

 Clear the corresponding Connective Junctions, and all the other approaches become more effective.
-(The Meridians Course is not available for everyone, but I will send you free instructions for abyangya massage to get you started gently clearing your physiology.)
+(The Meridians Course is not available for those who haven't taken the Breathworks course.
+But after Breathworks, I will send you free instructions for abyangya to get you started on gently cleaning your physiology.)

-BUT, THE MOST IMPORTANT WORK IS TO GET THE BREATHING SORTED
+BUT, THE MOST IMPORTANT WORK IS TO GET YOUR BREATHING FUNCTIONING OPTIMALLY.

 Next to the book on aging, click on 'See all details'.